-Bricks!
 Wouldn’t it be amazing if we were emotional bricks?
 I mean, what if we could only feel the good stuff?
 Right?
 Think about it.
-Bricks aren’t only tough on the outside, they are impenetrable all the way through.
-They are used to build homes that house families…buildings that put millions of people to work each day…and churches where folks go for healing.
+Bricks aren’t only tough on the outside, they’re impenetrable all the way through.
+They’re used to build homes that house families, buildings that put millions of people to work each day, and churches where folks go for healing.
 When the winds and storms come, the bricks keep people safe.
-They rarely lose their shape or color.
-Bricks are strong.
+They rarely lose their shape or color, because they’re so strong.
 They can’t feel hurt or pain, and they won’t be replaced.
 To be an emotional brick would be a God-send.